AmateurECE/twardyece-blog/_posts/2025-11-23-learning-ocaml.md

 categories: languages
 ---

-# Outline

-* Why I picked OCaml for this journey
-* Reflections on the Module system
-* The JSON parser, but don't just repeat the book chapter
-  * Mention that someone already did this
-  * Library of lexer combinators
-  * Calling the lexer

 Two weeks ago, I started on a journey to learn how to design programming languages.
 After thorough research, I decided to learn and use OCaml for this.